EIS-Bonn/Squerall/evaluation/README.md

 ## Docker
 We provide a [Dockerfile](https://github.com/EIS-Bonn/sparkall/blob/master/Dockerfile) for a single-machine deployment.
 - Build the image as usual.
-Change directory to where the Dockerfile is and run: `docker build -t sparkall`.
+Change directory to where the Dockerfile is and run: `docker build -t sparkall .`.
 - Run the image as usual.
 Run: `docker run -it sparkall`*.
 You will get a welcome screen explaining to you what you see and how to proceed.

 *if you get `cannot create /proc/sys/vm/drop_caches: Read-only file system` error running `load-data.sh` script, start the run command with the `--previleged` option (see [1](https://unix.stackexchange.com/questions/209244/which-linux-capability-do-i-need-in-order-to-write-to-proc-sys-vm-drop-caches/209412#209412)).